scionproto/scion/doc/protocols/stack.rst

 SCION border routers utilize specific underlay ports to process and forward traffic:

 * **Internal Interfaces**: Used for intra-AS communication between routers and with end hosts.
 A range of ports can be used for multiple interfaces.
 * **External Interfaces**: Used for inter-AS links facing neighboring SCION ASes.
-These can be arbitrarily configured to match the neighboring router's requirements.
+Underlay and ports can be freely configured to match the neighboring router's requirements.

 Control Plane Instances
 ~~~~~~~~~~~~~~~~~~~~~~~